sdr-enthusiasts/gitbook-adsb-guide/foundations/prepare-the-project-environment.md

 ## Generate a UUID

 A UUID is a unique identifier that will identify you to various feeding servers.
 If you already have a `UUID` that was generated for the ADSBExchange service, feel free to reuse that one.
-If you don't have one, you can generate one by logging onto you Linux machine (Raspberry Pi, etc.) and giving this command:
+If you don't have one, you can generate one by logging into your Linux machine (Raspberry Pi, etc.) and giving this command:

 ```bash
 cat  /proc/sys/kernel/random/uuid